sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 **To build a model that can tag each word in a sentence with entities, parts of speech, etc.**

 We will be implementing the [_Empower Sequence Labeling with Task-Aware Neural Language Model_](https://arxiv.org/abs/1709.04109) paper.
 This is more complex than most sequence tagging models, but you will learn many useful concepts - and it works extremely well.
+The authors' original implementation can be found [here](https://github.com/LiyuanLucasLiu/LM-LSTM-CRF).

 This model is special because it augments the sequence labeling task by training it _concurrently_ with language models.